Yaqizz/Biquadris/README.md

 ## Rules
 #### All commands:
-**reft:** move the current block to the left **right:** move the current block to the right **down:** move the current block downward
+**reft:** move the current block to the left

+**right:** move the current block to the right

+**down:** move the current block downward

 **drop:** drop the current block

-**clockwise:** rotates the block 90 degrees clockwise **counterclockwise:** rotates the block 90 degrees counterclockwise **levelup:** increases the current level by one **leveldown:** decreases the current level by one **norandom file:** in levels 3 and 4, taking input from the sequence file **random file:** in levels 3 and 4, taking input randomly **sequence file:** executes the sequence of commands in file **I, J, L, O, S, Z, T:** changes the current undropped block **restart:** clears the board and starts a new game
+**clockwise:** rotates the block 90 degrees clockwise

+**counterclockwise:** rotates the block 90 degrees counterclockwise

+**levelup:** increases the current level by one

+**leveldown:** decreases the current level by one

+**norandom file:** in levels 3 and 4, taking input from the sequence file

+**random file:** in levels 3 and 4, taking input randomly

+**sequence file:** executes the sequence of commands in file

+**I, J, L, O, S, Z, T:** changes the current undropped block

+**restart:** clears the board and starts a new game

 #### Special actions:
 If a player, upon dropping a block, clears two or more rows simultaneously, a special action is triggered.

-**blind:** let the opponent’s board, from columns 3-9, and from rows 3-12, is covered with question marks (?), until the player drops a block
+**blind:** let the opponent’s board, from columns 3-9, and from rows 3-12, is covered with question marks (?), until the player drops a block.

-**heavy:** every time a player moves a block left or right, the block automatically falls by two rows **force block:** change the opponent’s current block to block
+**heavy:** every time a player moves a block left or right, the block automatically falls by two rows.

+**force block:** change the opponent’s current block to block.

 #### Levels:
 **Level 0:**